MainManMechanic/RESUME/README.md

 -PDF format for ease of reading, instead of just code without context I used markdown to create presentable answers and the process behind them for improved clarity!

+__Quantium Data Analysis__
+Quantium is a data and technology company that have small, open-ended task-related projects around data analysis that anyone can try.
+It involves real world-based datasets with real products and is a perfect website to showcase some more Python skills while also sharing my results with the company itself.

+- Involves large datasets manipulated using Python in a Jupyter notebook (in pdf format), answering open-ended questions concerning a theoretical stakeholder asking for information concerning a specific segmentation of customers.

+- Use of wide variety of analysis function and statistical analysis libraries.

+- Tasks were divided into numbered points.
+-
 __More To Be Added__